-The group name this Listener will use to participate in workload connection balancing.
-The group name is used to register the CICS Listener with Workload Manager (WLM) so that a BIND-based Domain Name System (DNS) can be used to balance requests across multiple MVS hosts in a sysplex.
-DNS/WLM will continue to support CICS Listeners desiring to participate in work load balancing for IPv4 clients.
-IPv6 enabled Listeners will be able to participate in work load balancing for their IPv4 and IPv6 clients.
+The group name this listener uses to participate in workload connection balancing.
+The group name is used to register the CICS listener with Workload Manager (WLM) so that a BIND-based Domain Name System (DNS) can be used to balance requests across multiple MVS hosts in a sysplex.
+DNS/WLM continues to support CICS listeners desiring to participate in work load balancing for IPv4 clients.
+IPv6-enabled listeners can participate in work load balancing for their IPv4 and IPv6 clients.